 Kedarnath Temple Significance

-Kedarnath is one of the 12 Jyotirlingas of Lord Shiva and holds immense religious importance.
-According to mythology, the temple was built by the Pandavas and later restored by Adi Shankaracharya.
+Kedarnath is one of the 12 Jyotirlingas of Lord Shiva and holds immense religious importance, making it one of the most revered Shiva temples in India.
+According to mythology, the temple was built by the Pandavas and later restored by Adi Shankaracharya, who also attained samadhi near the temple premises.

 Kedarnath Yatra Opening & Closing Dates